Urinary catheters - what to ask your doctor

 Should I switch to a larger bag for nighttime?
 How do I change this kind of bag?

 What do I do if the catheter comes out or off?

-What are the signs that I have a urine infection?
+What are the signs that I have an infection?